Using AIDA in Google Ads Video Transcription:

 I have heard lots of people recommending using this method, but not much of an explanation of how that looks in a practical sense.
 So, we are going to take each point and state where that point applies.

 - Action.
 Most businesses know how this relates to them and have heard of the call to action before.
-I have said it many times before, split test an ad or landing page where they have no call to action vs where they do and I have never heard of an instance where the test proves that call to actions don’t work.
-The only thing I would add here is whilst you can say what action they should take, you should also say why.
-I have done a video on the reason why in marketing which I encourage you to find as I have covered that previously.
+I have said it many times before, split test an ad.
+Or landing page where they have no call to action.
+VS where they do, I have never heard of an instance where the test proves that call to actions don’t work.
+The only thing I would add here is whilst you can say what action they should take.
+You should also say why.
+I have done a video on the reason why in marketing.
+Which I encourage you to find as I have covered that previously.

 And that is how you would use attention, interest, desire, action, with practical examples and on modern media.